Friends ski 23 resorts in 24 hours; likely break world record - NewsBreak

 Friends ski 23 resorts in 24 hours; likely break world record

-CANNON TOWNSHIP, Mich. ( WOOD ) — A West Michigan skier and snowboarder have likely broken the world record for most ski areas skied in 24 hours.
+CANNON TOWNSHIP, MI ( WOOD ) — A West Michigan skier and snowboarder have likely broken the world record for most ski areas skied in 24 hours.

 Although their feat still has to be verified by Guinness World Records, Kyle Kelly and Brad Dykstra said they skied at 23 resorts in 24 hours.